websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_02.rst

     pip install "websauna[celery,utils,notebook]"

-Alternatively, in the case you want to leave on a bleeding edge, you can install the latest master from Github.
+Alternatively, in the case you want to leave on a bleeding edge, you can install the latest master from GitHub.
 This is recommended for experienced Python developers only:

 .. code-block:: console

-    # Install Github development version of Websauna
+    # Install GitHub development version of Websauna
     pip install -e "git+https://github.com/websauna/websauna.git@master#egg=websauna[celery,utils,notebook]"